Sweetwater, Nebraska

 Sweetwater is an unincorporated community in Beaver Township, Buffalo County, Nebraska, United States.
-It lies along Nebraska Highway 2, half way between Ravenna and Hazard.
+It lies along Nebraska Highway 2, halfway between Ravenna and Hazard.
 It is a part of the Kearney, Nebraska Micropolitan Statistical Area.
 Sweetwater is located on Mud Creek, a tributary of the South Loup River.

 Geography

 Sweetwater is located at 41°02′40″N 99°00′27″W (41.0444553, -99.0075863).
 Its Census code is 48165, census class: U6.

 History

 The community was named for a spring noted by pioneers for its clean drinking water.
 There was a railway station there.
 The Sweetwater post office was established in 1874, and remained in operation until it was discontinued in 1961.